On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Application to Knizhnik-Zamolodchikov equations

-These hyperlogarithms $\{\Li_l\}_{l\in\Lyn X}$ (resp. $\{\Li_w\}_{w\in X^*}$) are algebraically (resp. linearly) free over $\C$ \cite{Linz}, \textit{i.e.} the character $\Li_{\bullet}$ of $(\ncp{\C}{X},\shuffle,1_{X^*})$ (see \eqref{hyperlogarithms}) is injective and its graph, viewed as noncommutative generating series, is grouplike and can be put in the MRS form as follows \cite{Linz} (see also Proposition \ref{MRSBTT} bellow)
+These hyperlogarithms $\{\Li_l\}_{l\in\Lyn X}$ (resp. $\{\Li_w\}_{w\in X^*}$) are algebraically (resp. linearly) free over $\C$ \cite{Linz}, \textit{i.e.} the character $\Li_{\bullet}$ of $(\ncp{\C}{X},\shuffle,1_{X^*})$ (see \eqref{hyperlogarithms}) is injective and its graph, viewed as noncommutative generating series, is grouplike and can be put (using the decreasing lexicographical order product) in the MRS form as follows \cite{Linz} (see also Proposition \ref{MRSBTT} below)

 This series belongs to $\ncs{\calH(\widetilde{\C\setminus\Sigma_N})}{X}$ (while, as already said, solutions of \eqref{KZn} belong to $\ncs{\calH(\widetilde{\C_*^n})}{\calT_n}$) and, by \eqref{omega}--\eqref{omega1}, satisfies the following differential equation